TimFau/goal-focus-dashboard/docs/03-improvement-checklists.md

 ### Copy and terminology

-- [ ] Rename view toggle: "Planned" → "Today"; "All Active" → "All"
+- [x] Rename view toggle: "Planned" → "Today"; "All Active" → "All"
-- [ ] Standardize labels:
+- [x] Standardize labels:
-  - [ ] "Add to Today (On Deck)" → "Add to On Deck"
+  - [x] "Add to Today (On Deck)" → "Add to On Deck"
-  - [ ] "To On Deck" → "Move to On Deck"
+  - [x] "To On Deck" → "Move to On Deck"
-  - [ ] "To Carry Over" → "Move to Carry Over"
+  - [x] "To Carry Over" → "Move to Carry Over"
-  - [ ] Avoid "Promote" in UI copy
+  - [x] Avoid "Promote" in UI copy
-- [ ] Review consistency of terminology across tooltips, settings, and onboarding copy
+- [x] Review consistency of terminology across tooltips, settings, and onboarding copy

 ### Top 3 clarity and feedback

-- [ ] Replace Top 3 slot checkbox with a clear “Done” control (icon button)
+- [x] Replace Top 3 slot checkbox with a clear "Done" control (icon button)
-- [ ] Add a subtle progress pill near Top 3 header (e.g., 0/3 → 3/3)
+- [x] Add a subtle progress pill near Top 3 header (e.g., 0/3 → 3/3)
-- [ ] Add a small celebration when hitting 3/3 for the day
+- [x] Add a small celebration when hitting 3/3 for the day
-- [ ] Ensure Enter key saves free-text; add Esc to cancel edit if needed
+- [x] Ensure Enter key saves free-text; add Esc to cancel edit if needed

 ### Focus-Time Done Rule (Top 3)